zyl120/Naloxone_Safety_Kit/user_manual/qt_virtual_keyboard_installation_manual/README.md

     ![Check QT_PREFIX_PATH.](Screenshot_20230104_234533.png)

-- In most cases, the prefix path is at /usr.
-However, if your prefix path is not at /usr, you need to adjust the command in later steps.
+- In most cases, the prefix path is at `/usr`.
+However, if your prefix path is not at `/usr`, you need to adjust the command in later steps.
-- ***We define QT_PREFIX_PATH as /usr in later steps.
-You should adjust the path before executing the command.***
+- ***We define `QT_PREFIX_PATH` as `/usr` in later steps.
+You should adjust the path accordingly before executing the command.***

 ### Step 1.5: Download dependencies